 Quick Tip: During the first week of school the students and I will go through and write down EVERY.
 SINGLE.
 DATE. into our planners as well as holidays, breaks, and birthdays.
 This can literally be accomplished in 20 minutes and will be a life-saver for the rest of the school year!

 The second option is your more standard workbook|bell ringer.
 In this version, the student planner pages have been replaced with a weekly evidence sheet.
 The weekly evidence sheet includes space for students to show their work and a place to rate and reflect on their understanding of the concepts that were reviewed that week.
 This is a fantastic assessment to quickly pin-point what your students need as a class as well as individually.
 To use this version you would simply print double-sided, except this time the weekly evidence page would be on one side and the work pages would be on the other.

-Also included in this product (both Versions) are my planner inserts.
 The inserts alone are pretty great, but add them to your student’s workbook and it really takes things to the next level.
 The inserts include Anchor Charts, Math Reference Sheets, an All About me Page, a place for students to keep track of passwords, as well as a page to record the books they’ve read, and books that have been recommended to them.
 Your students will love the pages that personalize this booklet to them… and you will LOVE the math anchor charts… ESPECIALLY the measurement anchor chart when you being to teach the Customary and Metric Systems.